runwayml/learn/docs/create/train-models.md

 ### How should I prepare my dataset?
 Once you have a dataset of hundreds or thousands of images, here are some additional items to note:

 * Are any images corrupted?
-On indication might be that an image is all black, glitched, or cannot be opened.
+One indication might be that an image is all black, glitched, or cannot be opened.
 * To train an generative image model, the images in your dataset must be square.
-This is a constraint of StyleGAN, the pre-trained model on which your model will be trained (see above).
+This is a constraint of StyleGAN, the pre-trained model that will be used to train your model (see above).
 RunwayML provides an option to automatically crop your images when you start a Training Experiment (see Step 4).

 ## Step 2: Create a Training Experiment